Rise Up (Saliva album)

-Rise Up is the ninth studio album by American rock band Saliva.
+Rise Up is a reissue of by American rock band Saliva's eighth studio album In It to Win It.
 The record was released on April 29, 2014.
-It was also the last studio album by Saliva under Rum Bum Records and is the last to feature bassist Dave Novotny who was replaced by Brad Stewart.
+It is the last album to feature bassist Dave Novotny who was replaced by Brad Stewart.
 The album charted at 158 on the Billboard 200.

 Background

 The record is a re-release of their previous album In It to Win It.
 It features all of its songs except "Animal", "Flesh", and "I.D.N.A.E".
 Previous vocalist Josey Scott left the band in 2012 and was replaced with Bobby Amaru.